kytk/gmail-bulk-sender/README.md

 ### Q: Can I send attachments?

-A: Not supported in the current version.
-Script extension is required for attachment functionality.
+A: Yes, it is supported.
+In the GUI version, you can add attachments in the "File Selection Tab".
+The CLI version also has attachment functionality implemented.

 ### Q: Can I change the sending interval?